Firewood Size and Storage

 Splitting Axes, Hatchets, and Axe Sharpeners

 A heavy splitting axe is necessary for chopping the large logs into manageable sizes.
 A hatchet is essential for splitting kindling.
-Don’t forget to get yourself a good axe and knife sharpener.
+Don’t forget to get yourself a good sharpener.

 Bow Saws, Brush Axes, and Machetes